taskrabbit/playbook/README.md

 #### Controllers

-You are provided with a `Playbook::BaseController` if you'd like to get things done quickly.
-If you're more interested in what's going on, check out the modules included into the `Playbook::BaseController`, specifically:
+You are provided with a `Playbook::Controller` if you'd like to get things done quickly.
+If you're more interested in what's going on, check out the modules included into the `Playbook::Controller`, specifically:

-  * Playbook::Controller
   * Playbook::Authorization
   * Playbook::Authentication
   * Playbook::ApiStandards